NHSDigital/software-engineering-quality-framework/practices/baseline-visibility.md

 ## Internal Repositories

-Private repositories can be created at the `Internal` type.
-This will mean that all members of the "Enterprise" can view these repositories.
-Note that this will include users who do not have direct access to the individual Organisation but who are members of the Enterprise.
+Non-public repositories can be created of the `Internal` type.
+All members of the Enterprise can view these repositories.
+This will include users who do not have direct access to the individual Organisation but who are members of the Enterprise.